bugsbuster/premierleague/README.md

 Solutions could be
 -using a different browser
 -serve the html file from an http server
--disabling the brwoser access control (on Chrome start the browser with "--allow-file-access-from-files" option)
+-disabling the browser access control feature (on Chrome start the browser with "--allow-file-access-from-files" option)